akileshas/EzTrain/README.md

 ---

-Elevate your AI projects with the Trainable AI Platform—where seamless integration meets powerful machine learning capabilities.
+Elevate your AI projects with the EzTrain Platform—where seamless integration meets powerful machine learning capabilities.